JensvanErpUvA/birdR/README.md

 ### area of inclusion

-see more examples in the
+see more examples in the manual.
 ```r
 # without exclusion areas
 location <- c(4.185345, 52.42783)